maarxx/SmarterScheduling/README.md

 Your Pawn can be sent to Psyche for any of these three reasons:

-1. Having just woken up from Sleep.
+1. Having just woken up from a complete and restful Sleep.
 2. Having an overall Mood dropped below the threshold.
 3. Having a Joy dropped below the threshold.